Exiv2/exiv2/README.md

 [TOC](#TOC)
 <div id="2-19">

-### 2.19 Support for bmff files (CR3, HEIF, HEIC, and AVIF)
+### 2.19 Support for BMFF files (e.g., CR3, HEIF, HEIC, AVIF, and JPEG XL)

-**Attention is drawn to the possibility that bmff support may be the subject of patent rights. _Exiv2 shall not be held responsible for identifying any or all such patent rights.
+**Attention is drawn to the possibility that BMFF support may be the subject of patent rights. _Exiv2 shall not be held responsible for identifying any or all such patent rights.
 Exiv2 shall not be held responsible for the legal consequences of the use of this code_.**

-Access to the bmff code is guarded in two ways.
+Access to the BMFF code is guarded in two ways.
 Firstly, you have to build the library with the cmake option: `-DEXIV2_ENABLE_BMFF=On`.
-Secondly, the application must enable bmff support at run-time by calling the following function.
+Secondly, the application must enable BMFF support at run-time by calling the following function.

 ```cpp
 EXIV2API bool enableBMFF(bool enable);
 ```

-The return value from `enableBMFF()` is true if the library has been build with bmff support (cmake option -DEXIV2_ANABLE_BMFF=On).
+The return value from `enableBMFF()` is true if the library has been build with BMFF support (cmake option -DEXIV2_ANABLE_BMFF=On).

-Applications may wish to provide a preference setting to enable bmff support and thereby place the responsibility for the use of this code with the user of the application.
+Applications may wish to provide a preference setting to enable BMFF support and thereby place the responsibility for the use of this code with the user of the application.

 [TOC](#TOC)
 <div id="3">